 6. Repel Fleas and Ticks

 If you are taking your dog camping or going for a hike in the woods, consider rubbing coconut oil on their coat to repel fleas, mites, and ticks.
 Simply rub the oil between your hands to make the consistency less dense and apply it throughout their coat, working it down to the skin.

 Coconut oil is a natural and non-toxic alternative to chemical repellents.
 The fat in the oil coats the exoskeleton of any existing parasites and essentially limits their mobility and suffocates them.
 Any pests living in their fur will jump right out because of the repellent nature of the lauric acid in coconut oil, so it’s best to apply outside so the bugs don’t fall out in your home.

 How Much Coconut Oil Is Right for My Dog?

 After the initial introduction of coconut oil into their diet, the general rule of thumb is to give them 1 teaspoon per 10 pounds of body weight.
-Be careful of overdoing it with coconut oil or else your pup will likely get diarrhea or runny stools.
-Though coconut oil helps with many aspects of your dog's health, too much can be dangerous and cause side effects, especially for overweight dogs, due to its high fat content.
+Though coconut oil helps with many aspects of your dog's health, too much can be dangerous and cause side effects, especially for overweight dogs, due to its high-fat content.